1975-1989 Porsche 911 Turbo (930) Workshop Manual

 Porsche Manual Features & Content Preview

-- This publication provides comprehensive guidance on the 930 turbocharger system, exhaust emission controls, and the specialized air-cooled crankcase assembly
+- Provides an in-depth breakdown of the 930 turbocharger layout, wastegate operation, exhaust emission controls, and the specialized air-cooled crankcase.

-- This 1989 edition is the definitive factory reference for the entire 930 production lifespan, incorporating all supplement data through the final Model 89 build
+- Serves as the definitive reference for the entire Typ 930 production lifespan, capturing all factory supplement data through the final Model 89 build.

 Factory Service Documentation